 How to choose a VPN for a veterinary practice

 Choosing the right VPN is not just about price.
 It’s about governance, security, and how you’ll actually use it day to day.
-Is edge secure
+Big ip edge client vpn download 2026

 Cost is a factor, but think of total cost of ownership TCO: setup time, device management, ongoing support, and potential downtime due to breaches.
 A slightly higher monthly cost can pay off with better security, easier compliance, and peace of mind for your clients.